-Neil joined the firm in 1997 and became a partner in 2005.
-He practices mainly in biotechnological, pharmaceutical, and chemical patent work.
-He has particular experience in the fields of immunology, cancer, stem cells, inflammation, analgesia, biomarkers, monoclonal antibodies, diagnosis and treatment of infectious diseases, diagnosis and treatment of blood disorders, nucleic acid testing, and electrochemistry.
+Neil practices mainly in biotechnological, pharmaceutical, and chemical patent work.
+He has particular experience in the fields of immunology, cancer (particularly cancer immunotherapy), neurodegenerative diseases, complement-mediated disorders, age-related macular degeneration, stem cells, gene therapy, inflammation, analgesia, biomarkers, monoclonal antibodies, diagnosis and treatment of infectious diseases, diagnosis and treatment of blood disorders, nucleic acid testing, antimicrobial agents, wound healing and electrochemistry.

 Neil is a keen amateur musician, and was a choral scholar at Selwyn College, Cambridge.
-He currently sings with De Profundis in Cambridge.
+He currently sings with Cambridge Renaissance Voices.